JacobPaterak/JacobPaterak/README.md

 Computer Science Student
 ------------------------

-I am a Second-year computer science student at Concordia University
+I am a Third-year computer science student at Concordia University

 *   🌍  I'm based in Montreal
 *   ✉️  You can contact me at [jacobpaterak@gmail.com](mailto:jacobpaterak@gmail.com)